hare1039/MM2017FALL/assignment1/README.md

 **Notice(Very Important): Since I had change the file name, the previous update log(multimedia hw-1) is not shared with the current file(assignment1).
 So if you want to find previous commits, you should go through the history of the reposity itself.**

-*Read, coding, debug.
+*Readding, coding, debugging.
 This is what I had done this program, by this circulation.*